Mega Man Star Force (TV series): Arthur C. Eos and Acid

 Arthur C. Eos (Shidō Akatsuki in the Japanese version), known as A.C.
 Eos, or simply "Ace" is a member of the Zero Satella Police and is partnered with the Wizard being known as Acid.
 Using the Ace Program, they are able to Wave Change to form Acid Ace, and are registered under Project TC as No. 001.

 Unlike other EM beings, Acid is more material than EM waves.
 This is due to him being a man-made Wizard.
-While normally, Real Wizards cannot wave change with humans (A status normally reserved for real EM Beings such as AMians, FMians, and Murians), Acid was designed specifically for that purpose, making him more of a Manmade FMian.
+While normally, Real Wizards cannot wave change with humans (A status normally reserved for real EM Beings such as AMians, FMians, and Murians), Acid was designed specifically for that purpose, making him more of a Manmade FM-ian.
 Despite this, Wave Changing puts Ace's body and mind under extreme stress, tearing his body apart, and only allowing him to stay Wave changed for a short amount of time.

 Ace created the Hunter VG, a device replacing the Transer from Mega Man Star Force 2.
 Acid is infected with Noise by Joker and thus becomes Acid Ace B/Acid Illegal.
 Mega Man defeats the Noise that infected Acid Ace and he is returned to normal.
 Later, he absorbs the self-destruct energy emitted by Joker to save Geo and the others, but is deleted in the process.
 However, he is presumed to be alive when the credits shows a screenshot of Ace in the hospital with Queen Tia and Dr. Goodall at his bedside.

 Despite Eos's generally cheerful and goofy demeanor, he used to be a member of Dealers before leaving and joining the Satella Police.
 In the past, he used to have a relationship with Queen Tia.
 He has a fondness for candy, particularly the "Mega Snack", an amazingly cheap candy at only 10 Zenny each, but comes in a wide variety of unusual flavors, such as, when noted by Geo and Omega-xis, Pepperoni and Taco Cheese.